robertwaredev/scripts/docs/Fogstone.md

 	- Skill > Gear
 	- Has no true gear progression, instead has gear choices
 	- Perfect worldbuilding & lore
+- Elden Ring
+	- Tree
 - 2B2T Minecraft Server
-	- Systems are meant to be abused.
+	- Systems are meant to be abused
 	- The ambition of players fundamentally reshapes the game space
-	- Player groups exist only as spoken agreements, rather than through an in-game party or guild mechanic.
+	- Player groups exist only as spoken agreements, rather than through an in-game party or guild mechanic
 - Moonring
 	- Shifting fog of terror
 - Metro Series